CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: Discussion and Future Work

-We designed and implemented CommentScope, an embedded reading support system that integrates comments with long-form text.
-Our evaluation shows that it improves reading efficiency, deepens comprehension, and enhances users’ subjective experience.
-A key finding is that CommentScope shifts readers from linear, passive comment searching to active exploration, reallocating effort from scrolling to targeted interactions.
-Comparing embedding methods revealed a trade-off between fluency and comment discovery, with Sentence-End Embedding (SE) offering the best balance.
-The largest gains, however, came from the fully featured system (CS\_Full), underscoring the importance of functional integration beyond interface layout alone.
+We designed and implemented CommentScope, an embedded reading support system that integrates comments directly into long-form text.
+Our evaluation specifically focused on the core interface design, demonstrating that spatial embedding significantly improves reading efficiency, optimizes navigation behavior, and reduces cognitive load.
+A key finding is that anchoring comments to specific sentences shifts readers from linear, passive searching to active, contextual exploration.
+Comparing the embedding methods revealed a distinct trade-off between reading fluency and comment discovery, with Sentence-End Embedding (SE) offering the best balance by keeping the text clear while presenting useful opinions like natural annotations.